 At Oakwood Primary, a 'Treasure Chest Rewards' system is used to reward children when they demonstrate good behaviour choices and positive learning behaviours.
-Each child starts on the Treasure Chest with the aim of earning a Treasure Coin.
+Each child moves from the Bronze level on the Treasure Chest with the aim of earning a Treasure

+Coin.
 Each child saves the Treasure Coins earned so that they can exchange them for a reward.
 Each Key Stage shares the behaviour expectations at the start of a new term with children.